trOOnies/dbdie_ml/README.md

 ## Classes

+- `Cropper`: Crops images or image snippets according to its settings.
+Used to avoid hardcoding settings in the code.
+- `CropperSwarm`: Chain of `Croppers` that can be run in sequence.
 - `InfoExtractor`: Extracts information of an image using multiple `IEModels`.
 - `IEModel`: ML model for the extraction of a particular information type, such as perks, addons, etc.
 - `MatchOut`: Extracted match information.

+## Open configuration

+If you just want to know how do I crop the endcard screenshot and the Pytorch architectures I use, check out the following files:

+- dbdie_ml/crop_settings.py
+- dbdie_ml/models/custom.py

 ## License